thiagoharry/weaver-window/README.md

 #### Mouse Struct

-    struct __Wmouse{
+    struct _Wmouse{
       long button[W_MOUSE_SIZE];
       int x, y, dx, dy, ddx, ddy;
-    } _Wmouse;
+    };

 If you have a window, you can detect mouse interactions with this structure.
+You should use a single mouse struct for each window.
 Each physical button is mapped to a position in the button vector.
-The number in each position gives information about each key
+The number in each position gives information about each key state:
-state:

 * If the number is 0, this means that the button is not being pressed.
 * If the number is 1, this means that the user began pessing this button now.